 Hanze University of Applied Sciences, Wiebenga Complex, Groningen

-Client: Hanze University of Applied Sciences, Groningen
+- Client: Hanze University of Applied Sciences, Groningen

-Architect: DP6 architectuurstudio bv
+- Architect: DP6 architectuurstudio bv

-Consultant(s): Adviesbureau Sijperda-Hardy bv
+- Consultant(s): Adviesbureau Sijperda-Hardy bv

-In 1922, Gerko Wiebenga, director of the Nijverheidsschool (school of domestic science), was asked to submit a design for a new school, known today as the ‘Wiebenga Complex’.
+In 1922, Gerko Wiebenga, director of the Nijverheidsschool (school of domestic science), was asked to submit a design for a new school, known today as the Wiebenga Complex.
 This complex was the first designed in the New Objectivity architectural style.
 Over the years, it has been renovated and expanded within the agreed frameworks.

-The number of students is growing rapidly and the university does not expect to be able to house these ever-growing numbers in coming years.
+The number of students is growing rapidly and Hanze University of Applied Sciences Groningen does not expect to be able to house these ever-growing numbers in coming years.
 Moreover, the climate control systems in the complex no longer satisfy the increasingly strict requirements for ventilation and sustainability goals for indoor climate, flexibility and energy efficiency.
 A large-scale renovation/new construction of this historic structure is being undertaken as a result.

 Since the complex has conservation status, the installation of new systems must take place carefully and with the necessary diligence.
 The Climotion system perfectly meets the above requirements since it involves only a few installation components, resulting in minimal impact to the building, optimal climate and a high degree of energy efficiency.